kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 degree, before any or all of these images are loaded.
 Display of those images are thus considered to be an improvement for visual clients rather than a prerequisite for all user agents.
-Therefore, such images will be given the non-blocking urgency.
+Therefore, such images will be given the supplementary urgency.

-Values between 1 and 5 are used to represent this urgency, to provide flexibility to the endpoints for giving some responses more or less precedence than others that belong to the non-blocking group. {{merging}} explains how these values might be used.
+Values between 1 and 5 are used to represent this urgency, to provide flexibility to the endpoints for giving some responses more or less precedence than others that belong to the supplementary group. {{merging}} explains how these values might be used.

 Clients SHOULD NOT use values 1 and 5.
-Servers MAY use these values to prioritize a response above or below other non-blocking responses.
+Servers MAY use these values to prioritize a response above or below other supplementary responses.

-Clients MAY use values 2 to indicate that a request is given relatively high priority, or 4 to indicate relatively low priority, within the non-blocking urgency group.
+Clients MAY use values 2 to indicate that a request is given relatively high priority, or 4 to indicate relatively low priority, within the supplementary urgency group.

 For example, an image certain to be visible at the top of the page, might be